Skip to Content

 Explore and Schedule Our services and attorneys anytime.
 ClICK HERE

-Comprehensive Adoption Services in Pittsburgh
+Adoption Lawyer in Pittsburgh

 Experienced Adoption Attorneys in Allegheny County

 Adopting a child is a major life decision that deserves the help of an experienced attorney.
 At Notaro Epstein Family Law Group, P.C., our Pittsburgh adoption attorneys have dedicated their careers to providing family law services.
-For us, helping families isn’t just a subset of our career—it’s the focus of our lives.
+For us, helping families isn’t just a subset of our careers—it’s the focus of our lives.

 Eligibility Criteria for Prospective Adoptive Parents

-Understanding Who is Eligible for Adoption
+Understanding Who Is Eligible for Adoption

 Just as any person can adopt, any person can be adopted as well.
 There is no age requirement in Pennsylvania, which means that an adult is free to adopt another adult.
 If a child is being adopted, they must give consent if they are 12 years of age or older.